 In addition Joe has a lifelong record of volunteering in the charity sector alongside his professional career, from assisting after-school homework clubs in inner city areas to taking 3 years out of manufacturing and working in Bangladesh and Somalia.

 Married with 4 children and living in Dublin, Joe aspires to help ensure that ALONE delivers for growing numbers of older people in need without any dilution of the wonderful ethos of the organisation and of the quality of the services provided.

-Eddie Matthews is Vice Chairperson of ALONE’s Board of Trustees.
-He became a member of the board in 2014.
-Eddie also sits on the Governance and Services Sub-committee.
+Eddie Matthews became a member of the board in 2014.
+He is also a member of the HR Communications and Campaigns subcommittee.

-Eddie spent 40 years working in the Irish Health Services until retiring in 2011.
+Eddie is a Sole Trader working for the HSE.
+He spent 40 years working in the Irish Health Services until retiring in 2011.
 During that time he worked in Acute General Hospitals and held a number of senior management positions including Director of Services for Older People and National Planning Specialist for Social Inclusion.
 He continues to work in a part time capacity as a Health and Social Care Specialist, working with a various organisations on health service planning and development issues such as general social inclusion, homelessness, addiction and older people.